GoogleCloudPlatform/dataflux-client-python/README.md

 ### Dataflux Download Benchmark Results

-These benchmarks were performed on a 48 core virtual machine on files of approximately 10kb each.
+These benchmarks were performed on a n2-standard-48 48 vCPU virtual machine on files of approximately 10kb each.

 |Number of Objects|Standard Linear Download|Dataflux Compose Download|Dataflux Threaded Compose Download (48 Threads)|Dataflux Parallel Compose Download (48 Processes)|
 |-----------------|------------------------|-------------------------|-----------------------------------------------|-------------------------------------------------|